-ends each 54" Strip carries a Double Bracket, to which are bolted at right angle two 21 Strips that form the footsteps.
-The platform of the lorry consists of 124" Strips and Flexible Plates.
-The rear central portion of the platform is a Hinged Flat Plate, and the sides are 124" Strips.
-Other Strips overlapped form the end.
-The end the platform by means of Angle Brackets.
+form the footsteps.
+The platform of the lorry consists of 124' Strips and Flexible Plates.
+The rear central portion of the platform is a Hinged Flat Plate, - and the sides are 124" Strips Other Strips overlapped form the end.
+The end and sides are attached to the platform by means of

-The platform is secured to the chassis at the front by 21⁄2"×1⁄2" Double Angle Strips and at the rear by Trunnions and 24" Strips.
+The platform is secured to the chassis at the front by $2\frac{1}{2}" \times \frac{1}{2}"$ Double Angle Strips and at the rear by Trunnions and 24" Strips.